Chris1221/goldi/README.md

 ### Status

+*This is the development branch, you probably don't want to install this unless you know what you're doing.
+If it breaks, you get to keep all the pieces!*

 The package is currently checked on `R-oldrel` (v`3.3.3`), `R-release` (v`3.4.0`), and `R-devel` (v`3.5.0`) on

 - [Ubuntu LTS 14.06 on Travis-CI](https://travis-ci.org/Chris1221/goldi)